kaseyjsmith/A-Better-Fraud-Detection-Neural-Network/README.md

 ### Imbalanced Classification

-- Standard accuracy metric is misleading (99.8% by always predicting "not fraud")
+- Standard accuracy metric is misleading
+  - A model could predict all as not fraud and be 99.8% accurate
 - Always use F1, Precision/Recall, ROC-AUC for imbalanced problems
+  - Allows for viewing important dimensions of overall "accuracy" and to perform the precision/recall tradeoff
 - Weighted loss functions are crucial

 ### Template Method Pattern

 - Separates "what to do" (training logic in base) from "how to compute" (architecture in children)
 - Enables rapid experimentation without code duplication
-- New architectures are ~15 lines instead of 200+
+- New architectures are ~15 lines instead of 200+ and avoids unnecessary duplicative code
+  - Practicing good inheritance patterns

-### PyTorch Lightning
+### PyTorch Lightning (and manual training pattern)

 - Abstracts away boilerplate (training loops, device management, logging)
+  - A manual trainer class is defined in `src/train/trainer.py` as I wanted to ensure I understood what Lightning is doing under the hood
+  - Lightning is an emerging time saver and I wanted to learn the framework
 - Provides consistent interface for experiments
 - Built-in checkpointing and metric tracking